wavefrontHQ/docs/pages/doc/logging_overview.md

       Source
     </td>
     <td markdown="span">
       A source is a unique application, host, container, or instance that emits metrics.
-You can filter logs using source.
+You can filter logs using the source.
     </td>
   </tr>
   <tr>